 The majority of graduate and seminary students prefer online appointments, but face-to-face virtual appointments are available as well.
 Information for scheduling either type of appointment can be found below.

 For online appointments:

 Visit https://ashland.mywconline.com/ and log into Writing Center Online to book an appointment.

-At the login page, be sure to select the ONLINE and GRADUATE schedule for the current semester from the drop down menu.
+At the login page, be sure to select the GRADUATE: Fall 2020 from the drop down menu.
 Click on one of the white spaces to make an appointment.
-You will need to select a half hour or hour long appointment.
+You will need to select athe length of time you are requeesting, up to 2 hours.
+Please schedule 60 minutes for every 15 pages of the paper to be reviewed.
 Once you click “Save Appointment,” you will be directed to a screen that will allow you to upload your paper for review.

 A graduate consultant will review your work and usually return it within 48 hours.
 Because our graduate consultants do not work over the weekends, if you turn your paper in at the end of the week, it will not be returned until the following week.
 It is always wise to book your appointment with plenty of time before it is due to ensure time for us to review it and you to complete any needed revisions.

 Please make note of the following policies: